 Why You Should Try TikTok Advertising Anyway

 What's a reward without a little risk?
-TikTok isn't the biggest name in the ads game, but the popularity of the app only continues to grow.
+TikTok isn't the biggest name in the social media ads game, but the popularity of the app is continuing to grow.
 Besides, as compulsive experimenters here at EmberTribe, we love taking risks because sometimes they pay off big time, and we always learn something new.

-TikTok has been downloaded approximately 165 million times in the US and more than 2 billion times globally according to Sensor Tower.
-That, in itself, speaks a multitude of possibilities for your brand!
-Think of the audiences you can reach in new and engaging ways, especially as an early adopter of this ad delivery service.
+TikTok has been downloaded approximately 165 million times in the US and more than two billion times globally, according to Sensor Tower.
+That, in itself, implies a multitude of possibilities for your brand!
+Think of the audiences you can reach in new and engaging ways, especially as an early adopter of this social media ad delivery service.

-Video content is proving to be the future of conversion-centric marketing creative, and TikTok shows us that short videos are the hottest thing in social.
+Video content is proving to be the future of conversion-centric marketing ad creation, and TikTok shows us that short videos are the hottest thing in social media marketing.

-Regardless of TikTok’s fate, going all-in now on your campaigns will drive both sales and awareness from your audiences.
+Regardless of TikTok’s fate, going all-in now on your digital marketing campaigns will drive both sales and awareness from your audiences.

 Are you ready to try TikTok For Business for your social media campaigns?
 Book a 30-minute discovery call with our team to talk about your options!